molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-After a change detection cycle, the DOM contains the updated translation for `key2`.
+After a change detection, the DOM contains the updated translation for `key2`.

 Last but no least, the Pipe needs to fetch a new translation from the `TranslateService` when the user changes the language and new translations have been loaded.
 For this purpose, the Pipe subscribes to the Service’s `onTranslationChange` emitter.